 - Understand what your core processes are.
 Identify the most common things you do (responding when things break, managing requests, controlling assets, etc.).
 If you’re not sure, Change Management can be a good place to start (seeing as so many incidents result from failed changes).

 - Document your core processes.
 If you don’t already have documented processes, you can start with a simple checklist for everyone to follow.
 Get folks into a room, talk through how you currently work, and draw it on a whiteboard.
 If you have expertise in business process design, then you can map out your processes in something like Visio or Bizagi (that’s what we generally use to help customers map out their processes).
-If you want to add even more clarity, documenting a RACI model that defines who does what and when can be helpful (here’s a template to get you started).
+If you want to add even more clarity, documenting a RACI model that defines who does what and when can be helpful.
 As part of this exercise, make sure your teams are looking for ways to simply how they work.

 - Put all your processes in one place.
 Make sure everyone can easily retrieve new or changed process documentation.
 SharePoint or another collaboration tool will work well.